 Importing songs and MIDI presets

-You can quickly enter batches of songs into your database by importing them from a song list that you set up on your computer.
+You can add songs with additional data by importing them from a song list that you set up on your computer.
 You can watch a tutorial video, or read on for more details:

 - Your list must be saved in a tab-delimited text format.
 You can create this format directly using Notepad (Windows) or TextEdit (Mac), or set up a spreadsheet in Excel or Numbers and save your file in this format when you're done.
 You can use this sample file as a starting point (right-click and select the Download or Save File option).